[[folder: Sideways Stories From Wayside School ]]

 * Louis tells Mrs. Jewls' students a story about children who attended a one-story schoolhouse, never got turned into apples, never ate Maurecia-flavored ice cream, etc. [[HypocriticalHumor Mrs. Jewls and her students refuse to believe a school with such "strange and silly" children exists]].

 * The entire introduction, which consists entirely of the narrator attempting desperately to explain how the heck the school ended up the way it did.
+Especially considering the builder of the school said he was "sorry".

 [[folder: Wayside School is Falling Down ]]